When there is a sign that says “NO SWIMMING” there are alligators in the area, do you heed the warning, or just jump in and risk it all?

 How to conquer the Paradox Business Model.

 Simplicity + lean and mean.
 Make the fastest and most simplistic site for your customers using aMiSTACX.
-Keep load times under 3 seconds [ideally under 2], and avoid Google Analytics, go with Matomo, keep marketing to direct feeds [no tracking scripts], and focus on organic SEO.
+Keep load times under 3 seconds [ideally under 2], and we personally avoid Google Analytics, and recommend going with Matomo, keep marketing to direct feeds [no tracking scripts], and focus on organic SEO.
 Keep payment options to a minimum!
 Many payment plugins slow the load times of ALL of your pages and put you back to the SLOW and NO GO Paradox.

 We like to say, “Remove to Improve.”

 Keep to a simplistic easy to manage web footprint.
 You don’t need a load balancer, auto scaling, NGINX, RDS, or even AWS S3 to prove your business can generate revenue.
-A simple aMiSTACX G4 LAMP and a free account on Cloudflare is all you need!
-As you sales grow and traffic grows you can gravitate to more exotic solutions, and thus justify the cost increases.
+A simple aMiSTACX G6 LAMP and a free account on Cloudflare is all you need!
+As your sales grow and traffic grows, you can gravitate to more exotic solutions, and thus justify the cost increases.

 aMiSTACX: Here to Help those that Help Themselves